Trump tracker: How much has the president achieved so far?

 How are his approval ratings?

-When Mr Trump took the oath of office on 20 January, he did so with the lowest approval rating of any incoming president.
+When Mr Trump assumed office on 20 January he had the lowest approval rating of any incoming president.
+He won the election with anaemic numbers, so it's unsurprising they're still poor.

 Has Trump moved to cut illegal immigration?